Corey Mace

-Corey Mace (born December 22, 1985) is a former Canadian football defensive tackle who is currently the defensive coordinator for the Toronto Argonauts of the Canadian Football League (CFL).
-He was signed by the Buffalo Bills as an undrafted free agent in 2007.
-He played college football at Wyoming.
+Corey Mace (born December 22, 1985) is a Canadian professional football coach and former player who is the head coach for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played as a defensive tackle in the CFL and National Football League (NFL).
+Mace played college football for the Wyoming Cowboys.
+He was signed by the NFL's Buffalo Bills as an undrafted free agent in 2007.

 College career

 Mace played college football at Palomar College before transferring to the University of Wyoming.

 Professional career

-2007 CFL Draft
+2007 CFL draft

-Mace was drafted by the Winnipeg Blue Bombers in the second round of the 2007 CFL Draft.
+Mace was selected by the Winnipeg Blue Bombers in the second round of the 2007 CFL draft.
 Mace signed with the NFL's Buffalo Bills just before draft day.

-Buffalo Bills
+Buffalo Bills (first stint)

 Mace signed with the Buffalo Bills as an undrafted free agent in 2007.
 He spent two seasons with the team, appearing in three games in 2008 and recording one tackle.
 He was not tendered a contract offer as an exclusive-rights free agent in the 2009 offseason.

 Hamilton Tiger-Cats

-The Hamilton Tiger-Cats acquired Mace's CFL rights (from the Blue Bombers) along with a 2009 CFL Draft first round pick in exchange for linebacker Zeke Moreno in the 2008 CFL season.
+The Hamilton Tiger-Cats acquired Mace's CFL rights (from the Blue Bombers) along with a 2009 CFL draft first round pick in exchange for linebacker Zeke Moreno in the 2008 CFL season.
 Mace and the Tiger-Cats got into a contract dispute following the 2009 season.
 Mace wanted to receive a contract of one-year plus an option year that would enable him to explore NFL options in 2010 with a salary comparable to that of an NFL practice roster player of $95,000.
 The Tiger-Cats were said to be offering closer to the $65,000 normally offered to second-round draft choices.